wiber/silver-bullet/README.md

 #### Todos
+- [ ] one-liner installs dependencies.
+Does this work for you?
 - [x] chrome addon scaffolds your attention
     - [x] newtab opens app in iframe with last page you were on in queryparam
 - [ ] functional db structure for create and show documents